Skip To Content

 Asthma itself does not pose a threat to bone health.
 However, certain medications used to treat asthma and some behaviors triggered by concern over the disease can have a negative impact on the skeleton.

 Osteoporosis is a condition in which the bones become less dense and more likely to fracture.
 Fractures from osteoporosis can result in pain and disability.
-Osteoporosis is a major health threat for an estimated 44 million Americans, 68 percent of whom are women.
+In the United States, more than 40 million people either already have osteoporosis or are at high risk due to low bone mass.

 Risk factors for developing osteoporosis include: